ga-curriculum/javascript-browser-game-rock-paper-scissors/README.md

 ## About

-In this guided code along, we'll lead you step-by-step through transforming a classic game of rock paper scissors into an interactive browser game.
+In this instructor-lead code along, we'll guide you step-by-step through transforming a classic game of rock paper scissors into an interactive browser game.

 ## Prerequisites

-- Foundational HTML, CSS, and JavaScript
+- Foundational knowledge of HTML, CSS, and JavaScript
 - Intro to the DOM
 - Dom Events